crucifx01/bronze-to-conqueror/README.md

 ## Important :
 * For submissions fork the repo and make a folder by your username and submit by making a PR to main repo. eg  my user name is fl4shi3r so my submission for week 1 will be in  **submissions / fl4shi3r / week_1**
 * People submitting tasks after the current week will be awarded **half the points**

+### Week1:
+This week will cover the basics related to setting up the enviroment and install all the necessary softwares and adjust VMs according to our need.